 Each of the three 20-credit modules involves the integration of learning in multidisciplinary workshops and seminars with reflection on the experience of work-based practice.
 Academic supervisory support is provided to all participants throughout.

 In addition to the award of 60 Masters-level credits, PGCAP is accredited by AdvanceHE, which means individuals who successfully complete the programme will secure professional recognition as an AdvanceHE Fellow.

 PGCAP is often oversubscribed.
-Allocation is based upon availability of places, reason for applying (for example whether it is an expectation of employment or not), and whether the range and scope of your teaching/student support-related activity will realistically enable you to complete the programme.
+Allocation is based upon availability of places, your reason for applying (for example, whether or not PGCAP is an expectation of employment), and whether the range and scope of your teaching/student-support-related activity will realistically enable you to complete the programme.